opencast/opencast/docs/guides/admin/docs/configuration/configuration.files.and.keys.md

 ### Workflow Definitions
 Custom workflow definitions should be placed in <opencast_home>/etc/workflows.
 The file names should follow the pattern *.xml.

-### OSGi Bundles
-Additional OSGi bundles should be placed in <opencast_home>/lib/matterhorn. <opencast_home>/etc/load should be reserved for the default configuration.

 ### Inbox
 Media files placed in <opencast_home>/inbox will be copied to the Matterhorn working file repository and made available in the Admin Tools > Uploading Recording user interface, via the File Location menu.